Install and Configure App Tester

 # ...

-We recommend that you create one or more purchasable items for your app in the Amazon Appstore.
-This allows you to easily create the required JSON file.
+You should create one or more purchasable items for your app in the Amazon Appstore.
+Once you have a purchasable item, you can create the required JSON file.

 Download App Tester